BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ### And (Conjunction)

-By stringing two expressions together using a double-ampersand (`l-me: &&`), both the left- and the right hand side will be interpreted as boolean values; given that both are `l-me: true`, the result will be also - otherwise, `l-me: false` will be the result.
+By stringing two expressions together using a double-ampersand (`&&`), both the left- and the right hand side will be interpreted as boolean values; given that both are `l-me: true`, the result will be also - otherwise, `l-me: false` will be the result.

 ```markup-expression
 lhs && rhs